PDesire/project-meli-soundmod-app-deprecated-/README.md

 # What is to do

-Here is a little buglist of the app:
+* Here is a little buglist of the app:
-Crashing layout on Tablets,
+* Crashing layout on Tablets,
-Misrenderings on LG Phones and Tablets,
+* Misrenderings on LG Phones and Tablets,
-Inefficient coded and hardcoded strings included which needs to be fixed, Translations to other languages,
+* Inefficient coded and hardcoded strings included which needs to be fixed,
+* Translations to other languages,
-Renaming of app because name of Soundmod has been changed, Renaming of the package name to remove the example class in it, Changing Package name to com.teamprojectdesire.melisoundeffects because the old package name was just a test version
+* Renaming of app because name of Soundmod has been changed,

 # How to compile the app

 This is required to compile it:
-A PC
-Latest Android Studio
++ A Windows PC with Latest Android Studio

 The steps are very easy:
-Pull the repo to your pc
+* Pull the repo to your pc
-then import the folder ProjectDesireAudioEffects to Android Studio Go to Build/Generate APK
+* then import the folder ProjectDesireAudioEffects to Android Studio
+* Go to Build/Generate APK
-Install it on your Android Emulator or device to check its working
+* Install it on your Android Emulator or device to check its working

 # Thank you